 Diagnostic errors have serious consequences for the health of a nation.
-The Institute of Medicine (IoM) in the USA recently released a comprehensive report, 'Improving Diagnosis in Health Care', warning that 'most people will experience at least one diagnostic error in their lifetime, sometimes with devastating consequences'.
+The Institute of Medicine (IoM) in the USA recently released a comprehensive report, 'Improving Diagnosis in Health Care',1 warning that 'most people will experience at least one diagnostic error in their lifetime, sometimes with devastating consequences'.
 The report makes several recommendations to reduce the prevalence of diagnostic error, covering many aspects of healthcare, from research funding to legal liability to patient advocacy.

-Central to the report is the recognition that 'understanding the clinical reasoning process and the factors that can impact it are important to improving diagnosis'.
-One chapter is devoted to summarising research on the psychology of clinical reasoning, described by a 'dual process' theory in which two very different cognitive processes are at play: system 1, which is rapid, subconscious and relies heavily on cognitive shortcuts or 'heuristics' which may lead to a bias, and system 2, which is slow, conscious and analytical.
+Central to the report is the recognition that 'understanding the clinical reasoning process and the factors that can impact it are important to improving diagnosis'.2 One chapter is devoted to summarising research on the psychology of clinical reasoning, described by a 'dual process' theory2 3 in which two very different cognitive processes are at play: system 1, which is rapid, subconscious and relies heavily on cognitive shortcuts or 'heuristics' which may lead to a bias, and system 2, which is slow, conscious and analytical.
 While errors may arise in both systems, it is presumed that most errors arise from cognitive biases.

-The notion that cognitive biases are a primary cause of diagnostic error has been prevalent in the medical literature for over 30 years.
-4-10 The approach taken by this diversity of authors is remarkably consistent: they begin with a description of a selection of the heuristics and biases originally identified in the Tversky and Kahneman research programme in the 1970s, and then provide an illustrative example of how this might arise in clinical practice and what one might do to avoid it.
+The notion that cognitive biases are a primary cause of diagnostic error has been prevalent in the medical literature for over 30 years.2 ^{4-10} The approach taken by this diversity of authors is remarkably consistent: they begin with a description of a selection of the heuristics and biases originally identified in the Tversky and Kahneman11 research programme in the 1970s, and then provide an illustrative example of how this might arise in clinical practice that the biases described in the literature might cause a diagnostic error, empirical evidence that any of these biases actually causes diagnostic errors is sparse.

-While these papers make a formidable argument that the biases described in the literature might cause a diagnostic error, empirical evidence that any of these biases actually causes diagnostic errors is sparse.
-A recent systematic review of 213 studies cited evidence for 18 cognitive biases in medicine, yet upon our careful inspection of this review, only 15 of the 213 studies (7%) examined linkages between biases and diagnostic error by health professionals, and these studies examined only 7 biases.
+The purpose of this study is therefore to examine the reliability of bias identification among clinicians with a special interest in diagnostic error, and to determine the extent to which the identification of dence for 18 cognitive biases in medicine, yet upon our careful inspection of this review, only 15 of the and diagnostic error by health professionals, and these

-Two broad strategies have been used to identify and study biases, each with benefits and limitations.
-Many experimental studies use written cases designed to intentionally invoke a bias.
-These methods offer the advantages of case consistency across participants, more definitive knowledge of the diagnoses being assessed (since investigators typically create these cases themselves) and more controlled manipulation of variables that may impact diagnostic performance.
-Yet the ecological validity of these techniques remains a concern, as Blumenthal-Barby states:
+A recent systematic review of 213 studies12 cited evi-

+213 studies (7%) examined linkages between biases

+Two broad strategies have been used to identify and

+study biases, each with benefits and limitations.
+Many

+experimental studies use written cases designed to

+intentionally invoke a bias.
+These methods offer the

+advantages of case consistency across participants,

+more definitive knowledge of the diagnoses being

+assessed (since investigators typically create these cases

+themselves) and more controlled manipulation of vari-

+ables that may impact diagnostic performance.13 14

+Yet the ecological validity of these techniques remains

-Most of the studies on biases and heuristics in medical decision-making are based on hypothetical vignettes, raising concerns about the applicability of these findings to actual decision making.
+Most of the studies on biases and heuristics in medical

+decision-making are based on hypothetical vignettes,

+raising concerns about the applicability of these find-

-An alternative approach is to examine the occurrence of cognitive biases in practice by reviewing instances where errors arose, then inferring the presence of cognitive biases as a causal factor in these errors.
-15 This ostensibly captures 'real world' performance, though several limitations should be highlighted.
+An alternative approach is to examine the occur-

+rence of cognitive biases in practice by reviewing

+instances where errors arose, then inferring the presence of cognitive biases as a causal factor in these errors.15 This ostensibly captures 'real world' performance, though several limitations should be highlighted.
 First, this method typically presumes that the individuals reviewing these cases can determine what the clinician may have been thinking from the information available in the record.
 This charting may not reflect the depth or variety of thinking processes that actually occurred.
-Second, reviewers using this approach are aware that an error was committed, and may thus be vulnerable to 'hindsight bias'.
-16 Finally, ascribing errors to just cognitive biases may oversimplify what is actually happening in these clinicians' minds.
-17-19
+Second, reviewers using this approach are aware that an error was committed, and may thus be vulnerable to 'hindsight bias'.16 Finally, ascribing errors to just cognitive biases may oversimplify what is actually happening in these clinicians'